bosdos12/TSL/README.md

 </p>

 <p>
 We will start simple and then will make app more and more advanced.
-My main vision is this: simple tutor app --> tutor app + sign chat (you send message in text it comes in signs) + no ads or monetisation (completely free/at least for first year :) )
+Our main vision is this: simple tutor app --> tutor app + sign chat (you send message in text it comes in signs) + no ads or monetisation (completely free/at least for first year :) )
 </p>

 <h3>How to start</h3>